 Today we signed a contract to become the fourth owners of Misty Pearl.

 Misty Pearl is a 2002 Selene 43 trawler.
-Apparently people who rename boats are almost guaranteed to experience nothing but catastrophe, so Misty Pearl she will remain.
-Plus, friends from the early Phoenix days fondly will recall adventures on Freshwater Pearl (another boat whose name we inherited) so there is a touch of symmetry.
+Apparently people who rename boats almost are guaranteed to experience nothing but catastrophe, so Misty Pearl she will remain.
+Plus, friends from the early Phoenix days fondly will recall adventures on Freshwater Pearl (another boat whose name we inherited) so there’s a touch of symmetry.
 Dana also had a grandmother Pearl.

-We will christen the dinghy Mini Pearl–which we think is quite clever–although the name seems to generate blank stares from anyone born after about 1970.
+We’ll christen the dinghy Mini Pearl, which we think is quite clever although the name seems to generate blank stares from anyone born after about 1970.

 The plan currently is to have some upgrades done at Zimmerman Marine’s shipyard on Mobjack Bay in Virginia, while Misty Pearl is stored for the winter.
-When the icebergs in the Chesapeake thaw next spring, we hope to move aboard and use the DC area as a base for pestering Mallory.
+When the icebergs in the Chesapeake thaw next spring, we hope to move aboard and use the D.C. area as a base for pestering Mallory.
 Anyone want to buy a house in Scottsdale next April?
-From there we will head north after the softball season ends.
-We will determine our summer course based on what the girls are doing.
+From there we’ll head north after the softball season ends.
+We’ll determine our summer course based on what the girls are doing.
 We should hit the river system sometime in the fall, with a side trip to Knoxville to watch the once-mighty Volunteers.
 Then on to Florida so Shannon can have her turn enduring us during the winter.
 Of course, we also may change this up completely.

 The next step will be the survey and sea trial in mid-October.
 Updates on those will follow.

 6 thoughts on “The start of it all”